dannybarash7/hw2_2024/README.md

 6. Additionally, solve the [theoretical questions](https://forms.gle/zGDQF3DcPaA6iqCw6).
 7. Fill in repository details in (Moodle's "הגשה מטלה 1").
 8. Use Typescript.
+9. The ex1 forum is open for questions in Moodle.

 ## AI
 Recommendation about using an AI assistant: You can ask questions and read the answers, but never copy them.
 Understand the details but write the code from memory.
 If two people copy the same AI code, it will be considered plagiarism.